We are committed to making financial assistance available to families for whom the cost of tuition would be a barrier to attendance.

 Financial aid at Epiphany School is awarded based on a family’s demonstrated financial need.
 The maximum financial aid that can be awarded is 95 percent of total tuition.
 Financial data is required from both parents or legal guardians, unless only one parent is present in the child's life.
 Financial need and final award decisions are determined by the Financial Aid Committee after considering the financial resources, income-generating ability, and reasonable family expenditures within the unique circumstances of each individual family.
 This committee reviews applications anonymously.

 The financial aid process at Epiphany School is easy to navigate and is confidential.
-Epiphany School uses the Financial Aid for School Tuition (FAST) system, sponsored by the Independent School Management association, to process financial aid applications.
+Epiphany School uses the Financial Aid for School Tuition (FAST) service, sponsored by the Independent School Management association, to process financial aid applications.

 - Should our family apply for financial aid?